stuartasiimwe7/blackboxml/README.md

 A Python package that auto-patches tf.keras.Model.fit() to log training metrics automatically, with zero changes to your code workflow, even if you forgot to set it up.

 ## Why?
-We've all been there:
-- You train a model in Colab or Jupyter
-- It takes 10+ hours
-- You forget to log the `training_loss` or `validation_loss` in the process
-- Now you want to plot training and validation loss over epochs,
-- BUT can't because you forgot to log & plot them during training!

-**traceML** has got your back!
+Training deep learning models can be time-consuming and resource-intensive.
+It's all too common to run a lengthy experiment, only to realize afterward that essential training or validation metrics were not logged, making it difficult to analyze or reproduce results.

-Whether you're building CNNs, Transformers, or experimental models, traceML ensures you never lose your training history again.
+**traceML** eliminates this problem by automatically capturing and saving all relevant training metrics—without requiring any changes to your workflow.
+Whether you're developing CNNs, Transformers, or experimental architectures, traceML ensures your training history is always preserved and accessible.

-No setup overhead.
+- No setup overhead
-Just pure productivity.
-Import and forget it.
+- No risk of missing critical logs
+- Seamless integration: just import and go

+With traceML, you can focus on research and model development, confident that your experiment data is always safe and ready for analysis.

 ## Project Structure